arduino/arduino-tools-mpy/README.md

 This is useful for updating versions of apps/launcher/demos.
 An app launcher could be delegated to checking for available updates to any of the other apps it manages.

-## How to use it
+## How to setup

 **NOTE:** The API is not yet final, hence subject to changes.
 Same goes for the name of the module(s)

-The only requirement is that the files should be transferred to the board using your preferred method.
+The only requirement is that all the files in `arduino_utils` should be transferred to the board using one's preferred method.

 Enter a REPL session